Victoria of Albitina

 Saint Victoria (died 304 AD) is venerated as a martyr and saint by the Catholic Church.
-Her legend states that she was of the North African nobility and refused an arranged marriage (a story told also of another Saint Victoria).
+It states that she was of the North African nobility and refused an arranged marriage (a story told also of another Saint Victoria).
 On her wedding day, she leaped from a window in her parents' house.
 Arrested for her faith, Victoria argued with the judge at her trial, who was willing to release her.
 She was executed with forty-five other parishioners.
 Names from this group include Thelica, Ampelius, Emeritus, and Rogatian.

 A priest named Saturninus was also killed with his children: Saturninus and Felix, readers, Mary, a virgin, and Hilarion, a young child.

 Also executed were Dativus and another Felix, who were senators.